rejnicho/NewTest/README.md

 # NewTest
 trial to learn git

-I editted the file that existed?
+I editted the file that existed, in the beta branch.